-WVDED will assess whether Proposed Projects demonstrate sufficient scalability and resiliency to earn a reduction on average grant cost per Target Location according to the method detailed in this section.
-Applicants proposing an end-to-end fiber technology will receive credits for four categories of assessment and according to how well resiliency and/or scalability are demonstrated in each.
+Applicants proposing an end-to-end fiber technology will receive points for four categories of assessment and according to how well resiliency and/or scalability are demonstrated in each.
+To generate the total number of points for this entire criterion, WVDED will add up the points in each of the categories.
 The categories are:

-- Technology,
+- Technology (maximum of 5 points),

-- Network Topology,
+- Network Topology (maximum of 5 points),

-- OSP Design, and
+- OSP Design (maximum of 5 points), and

-- Capacity Design.
+- Capacity Design (maximum of 5 points).